General Information

-The Securities Restitution Fund was established in 2019 to enable the Vermont Department of Financial Regulation to award restitution to victims of securities law violations.
 The fund is financed by civil penalties imposed by the department for violations of the Vermont Securities Act.
 Victims are eligible to receive 25% of their unpaid restitution, up to a maximum of $25,000, or 50% of their unpaid restitution, up to a maximum of $50,000, if they are at least 60 years old or otherwise meet the definition of “vulnerable person” under Vermont law.

 Requirements

-Securities restitution assistance is only available from the Fund for securities violations occurring on or after July 1, 2019.
+Securities restitution assistance available from the Fund is only for securities violations occurring on or after July 1, 2019.

 A final order shall have been issued, either by the Commissioner or in a legal action initiated by the Commissioner, which includes restitution to the victim, and the claimant shall have exhausted their appeal rights.